Math3wsl3vi/chakulahub/README.md

 4. Set up environment variables:
 Create a .env.local file in the root directory.
-Add Firebase and M-Pesa API credentials (refer to .env.example).
+Add Firebase and M-Pesa API credentials.

 5. Run the development server:
     ```bash